-At Portland State, the SweetLab designs and tests sustainable life support technologies for spacecraft and developing countries.
-The SweetLab's current primary focus is developing and implementing remotely accessible instrumented monitoring technologies designed to improve the collection of effectiveness evidence in global health programs, including high efficiency cookstoves, water pumps, household water filters, sanitation systems, pedestrian footbridges and other developing world appropriate technologies.
-The SweetLab has projects in India, Nepal, Indonesia, the Philippines, Rwanda, Kenya, Uganda, Haiti and other countries with partners including the Gates Foundation, USAID, Mercy Corps, the Lemelson Foundation, the Global Alliance for Clean Cookstoves, and DelAgua.
-The SweetLab also has on-going work with the NASA-Johnson Space Center on microgravity fluid management systems.
+At Portland State, the SweetLab develops and implements cellular and satellite based "Internet of Things" sensor technologies designed to improve the collection of, and action on, data in global health programs.
+We deploy and study high efficiency cookstoves, water pumps, household water filters, sanitation systems, pedestrian footbridges and other developing world appropriate technologies.
+The SweetLab has projects in India, Nepal, Indonesia, the Philippines, Rwanda, Kenya, Uganda, Haiti and other countries.

 Evan is also a social business entrepreneur engaged in global health programs.
 Evan was a founding volunteer with Engineers Without Borders-USA in 2002, which led to co-founding Manna Energy Limited in 2007.
 Manna was acquired by DelAgua Health in 2013.
 In 2012, Evan co-founded SWEETSense Inc., an Oregon technology company co-owned by Portland State University and Manna.
-Evan is currently the Chief Operating Officer of DelAgua Health, a social enterprise working with the Government of Rwanda Ministry of Health to implement a water treatment and improved cookstove program for 600,000 households.
-This program evolved from the first-ever United Nations registered carbon credit for water treatment program, established in Rwanda by Manna Energy.
-Manna also developed, under contract to Vestergaard Frandsen, the largest water treatment intervention conducted by a private organization – a four million person program operating in Kenya and funded by carbon credits.
+Evan is currently the Chief Operating Officer of DelAgua Health, a social enterprise working with the Government of Rwanda Ministry of Health to implement a water treatment and improved cookstove program.

 Prior to joining PSU, Evan worked as a civil servant at the NASA-Johnson Space Center in Houston, Texas for six years.
 At NASA, Evan was a principal investigator and project manager in the Life Support and Habitability Systems Branch working on concepts for sustainable Moon and Mars spacecraft.
 These included microgravity fluid management technologies and water recovery systems spanning the range of technology readiness from research and concept development through operational spacecraft hardware flying on the Space Shuttle and International Space Station.